rocky/python-xasm/HOW-TO-USE.rst

    # Timestamp in code: 1499156389 (2017-07-04 04:19:49)
    # Source code size mod 2**32: 577 bytes

-Again, the bytecode numberf is necessary.
+Again, the bytecode number is necessary.
 However the timestamp is not.
 In Python 3 there is also a size modulo 2**32 that is recorded, and in later Python this can be a SIP hash.